jhallen/joe-editor/docs/man.md

 	-lmargin 5

-The following options may be specified on the command line:
+The following global options may be specified on the command line:

 * -orphan

 When this option is active, extra files on the command line will be placed in orphaned buffers instead of in extra windows.
-This is useful for when joe is trying to be emacs.
+This is enabled by default in jmacs.

+The following local options may be specified on the command line:

 * +nnn